-When I began private practice in general surgery in my hometown, part of the decision to return home was based on the fact that my older brother Berry Lee was in a family medicine practice there.
-I was excited to have his 14 years of medical practice experience to lean on.
+When I began private practice in general surgery in my hometown a large part of the decision to return home was based on the fact my older brother Berry Lee (Bubba) was in a family medicine practice there.
+I was excited to have his fourteen year practice experience to lean on.
 I also loved just being around him because of my love and respect of his wonderful character.
-One aspect of Bubba’s personality at that time, that made both Cathy and me very uneasy was his spiritual life.
-According to him, he had a spiritual conversion 4 years earlier, and we couldn’t relate to the changes that occurred in him.
-Although we were moral in our character, and religious in nature, neither of us had experienced changes in our life like the ones he described to us.
-Whenever the topic of faith arose in our conversation, we changed the subject as quickly as possible.
-His zealous attitude towards everything related to faith did not affect our professional relationship, and he referred almost every one of his surgical patients to me.
+One aspect of Bubba’s personality which made both Cathy and me very uneasy was his spiritual life.
+According to him he had a spiritual conversion four years earlier, and we couldn’t relate to the changes which occurred in him.
+Although we were moral in our character and religious in nature neither of us had experienced life changes like the ones he described.
+Whenever the topic of faith arose in our conversation we changed the subject as quickly as possible.
+His zealous attitude towards everything related to faith did not affect our professional relationship, and he referred every one of his surgical patients to me.

 Barbara H. was a woman well-known in our community because of her father’s excellent reputation as a businessman, and she was married to a prominent businessman.
-Although she was several years older, I had known her and her siblings since childhood.
-She suffered with childhood diabetes and even at her relatively young age, was beginning to have major complications because she was not managing the disease well.
+Although she was several years older I had known her and her siblings since childhood.
+She suffered with childhood diabetes and even at her young age was beginning to have major complications, because she was not managing the disease well.
 She had been admitted by Bubba to the hospital with severe abdominal pains and fever and was getting worse despite large doses of intravenous antibiotics.
-Her tests indicated she had gall stones and her symptoms were that of acute infection.
-We were hoping the infection would subside, so the gall bladder could be removed at a later time instead of as an emergency.
-She grew worse and an immediate operation was necessary.
+Her tests showed gall stones and her symptoms indicated an acute infection.
+We were hoping the infection would subside so the gall bladder could be removed at a later time instead of as an emergency.
+She grew worse on good treatment, and immediate operation was necessary.
 Both she and her husband were made aware of the dangers and complications of an operation under these dire conditions.

 Bubba went back to her bedside while I went to the nurse’s desk to write my progress note for the evening.
 I heard Bubba say, “We have done everything for her except pray, so I want all of us to gather around her bed and pray.”
-I had never done anything like that in my professional or personal life, and was not interested in a public display of religion.
-Bubba was insistent, and to keep from making a further scene in the ICU, I reluctantly went to her bedside.
-There were 2 nurses and a nurse’s aid, and he had us hold hands while he prayed.
-I was so embarrassed at all of this so I don’t remember exactly what he prayed, but it was something like, “Lord, we’ve done all we know to do, and it hasn’t worked, so would You take over and heal Barbara.”
+I had never done anything like that in my professional or personal life, and was not interested in any public display of religion.
+Bubba was insistent I join them, and to keep from making a further scene in the ICU I reluctantly went to her bedside.
+There were two nurses and a nurse’s aid, and he had us hold hands while he prayed.
+I was so embarrassed with all of this, so I don’t remember exactly what he prayed.
+It was something like, “Lord, we’ve done all we know to do, and it hasn’t worked, so would You take over and heal Barbara.”
 I was glad when he finished, and went back to the desk to finish my charting.
 Before I got to the desk I heard a stirring from the direction of her bedside and turned in time to hear her voice as she said weakly, “I am so cold.
 Could I have another blanket?”

-When I arrived home Cathy was standing at our kitchen sink, and told me she had been praying for Barbara since I left for the hospital that evening.
+When I arrived home Cathy was standing at our kitchen sink, and told me she had been praying for Barbara since I left for the hospital earlier in the evening.
 When I told her what had happened we rejoiced and were beginning to re-consider our belief in the power of prayer.